thomashoneyman/purescript-overlay/README.md

 ## Examples

 The [`generate`](./generate/) directory contains a PureScript script implemented using this library.
 It has two Spago workspaces and foreign Node dependencies which are packaged into an runnable script via the utilities in this library.
 Specifically, see the included [`default.nix`](./generate/default.nix).

-## Development

-This repository exports functions from [nix/lib](./nix/lib/) and packages listed in the [manifests](./manifests/) directory.

-The [overlay.nix](./overlay.nix) file auto-discovers what tools to build and export via the manifests directory.
-Each manifest contains the arguments necessary to build a derivation for the relevant tool and is produced by the `generate` script (see below).

-- `purs.json`: Contains a mapping of systems to the tarball name and hash as can be found in the PureScript GitHub releases
-- `spago.json`: Contains the commit hash for the commit to build Spago with.

-There is a generation script stored in the [generate](./generate/) directory which will search for new versions of the tools included in this repository and attempt to produce new derivations for them.
-This script is run in CI nightly, but can also be run manually:

 ```console
 nix run .#generate